Top Artists – Dave Mason

 Stevie Wonder plays a lovely harmonica solo on The Lonely One on side two, and George Harrison guests on guitar on If You’ve Got Love, the third track on side one. (more…)

-The Dirty Little Secret of the Record Biz Part 3
+Another Dirty Little Secret of the Record Biz

 More of the Music of Traffic

-The sound of some songs on some greatest hits albums can be BETTER than the sound of those very same songs on the best original pressings.
+The sound of some songs on some greatest hits albums can be better than the sound of those very same songs on the original pressings.

 One way or another, it’s the single that will do the selling of the band’s music.
-This is clearly the case with the albums of Traffic.
+This is clearly the case with Mr. Fantasy on the original UK Island pink label pressing.
+(Some of the other pink label Island pressings that never win shootouts can be found here.)

 (more…)